 Oxford Clinical Neuroimaging Course

-WIN is happy to announce our brand-new Oxford Clinical Neuroimaging course.
-The course is fully online, self-paced and flexible to your schedule.
+The Oxford Clinical Neuroimaging Course is a fully online and self-paced course, which is flexible to your schedule.
 The course content includes, among others:

 - Lectures from neuroimaging and clinician experts on concepts and clinical uses of MRI, from differential diagnosis to image-guided interventions